rs-97/TuneStash/README.md

 ## License

-This project is not intended for distribution and is meant solely for my own educational purposes.
+This project is licensed under the GNU General Public License.
+See the LICENSE file for more details.